dgthanhan/bashket/build-notify/README.md

 ### Windows

-Please use the notify.exe or the JAVA version below.
+Please use the prepacked Python version in notify.exe.
+You can also use the JAVA version as in the following guide for other platforms.

 ### Other Platforms

-Please use the [JAVA version](https://github.com/dgthanhan/bashket/raw/master/build-notify/build-notify.jar) of the notifier.
-This requires JRE 7+
+The [JAVA version](https://github.com/dgthanhan/bashket/raw/master/build-notify/build-notify.jar) is cross-platform with some special handling for Mac to disable the animation.
+The JAVA application requires JRE 7+.

 ```sh
 java -jar build-notify.jar